 Next come the hibiscus chocolate petals, previously prepared using half-sphere chocolate moulds.
 Each chilled chocolate petal is stationed in line before being sprayed with a coloured white chocolate velours.
 The effect is magic, with micro particles coating the chilled petals.

-Kevin and Gnagalé prepared 3 different versions: a plain chocolate-petaled flower, a fully sprayed version and this version of just half sprayed on the petals, which the couple eventually decide to choose for the Valentine’s Hibiscus Flower.
+Kevin and Gnagalé prepared 3 different versions: a plain chocolate-petaled flower, plus a fully sprayed version.
+This 3rd version of just half sprayed on the petals, which the couple eventually decide to choose for the Valentine's Hibiscus Flower.

 On goes the chocolate glue to stick on the petals, followed by quick freezing sprays to hold them in place.